-He is the editor of The Musical Quarterly and the author of numerous articles and books, including the most recent volume Von Beethoven zu Berg: Das Gedächtnis der Moderne (2013).
-Highly regarded as a music historian, Leon Bostein has received Harvard University’s prestigious Centennial Award, the American Academy of Arts and Letters award, as well as the Cross of Honor, First Class, from the government of Austria, for his contributions to music.
-Other recent distinctions include the Bruckner Society’s Julio Kilenyi Medal of Honor for his interpretations of that composer’s music; the Leonard Bernstein Award for the Elevation of Music in Society; and Carnegie Foundation’s Academic Leadership Award.
-In 2011, he was inducted into the American Philosophical Society.
+For his contributions to music, Leon Botstein has received the American Academy of Arts and Letters and Harvard University’s Centennial Award, as well as the Cross of Honor, First Class from the government of Austria.
+Maestro’s recent distinctions also include the Bruckner Society’s Julio Kilenyi Medal of Honor for his interpretations of Anton Bruckner’s music, as well as the Leonard Bernstein Award for the Elevation of Music in Society.
+In 2011 he was inducted into the American Philosophical Society.

 Leon Botstein combines his conducting career with his work as the President Bard College, which he has held since 1975.
 He has initiated the creation of the first liberal education department in Russia – the Faculty of Liberal Arts and Sciences (Smolny College) of the St Petersburg State University.